CaNS-World/CaNS-Fizzy/README.md

 ## Synopsis

 **CaNS-Fizzy** is a code for massively-parallel numerical simulations of two-phase flows.
-It has been designed to be an efficient two-fluid Navier-Stokes solver taking [CaNS](https://github.com/CaNS-World/CaNS) as its base.
-Particular care is taken to ensure that important changes in core of CaNS are easily propagated here.
+It has been designed to be an efficient two-fluid Navier-Stokes solver taking [CaNS](https://github.com/CaNS-World/CaNS) as its base, where it is ensured that important advancements in the base solver are easily incorporated.
 The code aims at solving any fluid flow of two immiscible, incompressible, Newtonian fluid phases that can benefit from a FFT-based solver for the second-order finite-difference Poisson equation in a 3D Cartesian grid.
-To achieve this, the interface is tracked using an Accurate Conservative Diffuse Interface (ACDI) method described in the reference below.
-As in CaNS, along two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions for the flow velocity:
+To achieve this, the two-fluid Navier-Stokes equations are solved using an efficient pressure-splitting technique.
+The interface between phases is captured using an Accurate Conservative Diffuse Interface (ACDI) method, and the two-fluid Navier-Stokes  and the two-fluid Navier-Stokes.
+See the references below for more details.

- * Neumann-Neumann
- * Dirichlet-Dirichlet
- * Neumann-Dirichlet
- * Periodic

-In the third domain direction, the solver is more flexible as it uses Gauss elimination.
-There the grid can also be non-uniform (e.g. fine at the boundary and coarser in the center).

 **References**

 P. Costa. *A FFT-based finite-difference solver for massively-parallel direct numerical simulations of turbulent flows.* *Computers & Mathematics with Applications* 76: 1853--1862 (2018). [doi:10.1016/j.camwa.2018.07.034](https://doi.org/10.1016/j.camwa.2018.07.034) [[arXiv preprint]](https://arxiv.org/abs/1802.10323)

+G. Frantzis, & D. Grigoriadis. *An efficient method for two-fluid incompressible flows appropriate for the immersed boundary method.* Journal of Computational Physics 376 (2019): 28-53. [doi.org/10.1016/j.jcp.2018.09.035](https://doi.org/10.1016/j.jcp.2018.09.035).

 S. Jain. *Accurate conservative phase-field method for simulation of two-phase flows.* *Journal of Computational Physics* 469: 111529 (2022). [doi.org/10.1016/j.jcp.2022.111529](https://doi.org/10.1016/j.jcp.2022.111529)

-G. Frantzis, & D. Grigoriadis. *An efficient method for two-fluid incompressible flows appropriate for the immersed boundary method.* Journal of Computational Physics 376 (2019): 28-53. [doi.org/10.1016/j.jcp.2018.09.035](https://doi.org/10.1016/j.jcp.2018.09.035).

 ## Features